norhe/transit-app-example/setup/vault_instructions.md

 +------------------------+--------------+------+-----+---------+----------------+
 ```

 We want our applications to be able to use this data as necessary, but for the data in the database to be protected as discussed previously.
-We want to encrypt the birth_date, social_security_number, address, and salary fields.
+In our example, we want to encrypt the birth_date, social_security_number, address, and salary fields.

 N.B.
 The output of an encrypted record may consist of more characters than the input string.
 For instance, if one encrypts something like a social security number (123-45-6789) the output would look something like:
 ```
 vault:v1:7gJQbolfH6KgyxJ4VnkGbO7YTig5waMq96IBGKJRH37T
 ```

 Database schemas may need to be adjusted to account for the longer values.
 For instance, if you configured your database with a value of varchar(11) then the resultant encrypted value would not fit in that column.